F.H. Steinbart: Homebrewing in Oregon

 In the 1970s, flavor often was not the first concern.
 “It was guys, mostly, who wanted to make beer cheaply,” recalls DeBenedetti.
 President Jimmy Carter signed HR 1337 into law in 1978, which legalized homebrewing at the federal level; before then, homebrewers had to pay excise taxes in accordance with an outdated law that originated during Prohibition.
 Author and educator Fred Eckhardt purchased supplies and sold his books at the store; he was also a member of the Oregon Brew Crew.
 Eckhardt also publicized his classes or events, such as the 1985 symposium on beer and brewing.

 The interest in homebrewing resulted in the first microbrewery in Oregon after repeal, the Cartwright Brewing Company, which opened in Portland in 1980.
 In the years that followed, many commercial brewers in Oregon began as homebrewer customers who were introduced to the company by buying supplies there – the Widmers and McMenamins brothers were well-known store regulars.

 The small community of brewers shared information (recipes, tips for fixing equipment, classes) and F.H.
 Steinbart provided both a space for this community to gather and was a supplier of ingredients or equipment.
 John DeBenedetti helped establish the Oregon Brew Crew in 1980; it is Oregon's largest active homebrew club.
 The club meets monthly in the F.H.
 Steinbart warehouse.
-The store hosts events sponsored by the American Homebrew Association, including the annual “Big Brew,” an event for local homebrewers, and “Learn to Brew Day,” a nationwide event.
+The store hosts events sponsored by the American Homebrewers Association, including the annual "Big Brew" event for local homebrewers and the nationwide "Learn to Brew Day" event.

 The draught department has installed beer-dispensing systems at some of the largest facilities in the Pacific Northwest.
 It was first advertised in 1980, with services of commercial installations for hotels, restaurant, and taverns.
-Steinbart worked with celebrated breweries in the past, including Henry Weinhard, Blitz, Lucky Lager, Olympia, and Rainier breweries and in more recent times with breweries and regional venues that include Deschutes, Widmer Brothers, Buoy Brewing, Hopworks, the Rose Garden, Green Zebra stores, and Autzen Stadium at the University of Oregon.
+Steinbart worked with celebrated breweries in the past, including Henry Weinhard's, Blitz, Lucky Lager, Olympia, and Rainier, and in more recent times with breweries and regional venues that include Deschutes, Widmer Brothers, Buoy Brewing, Hopworks, the Rose Garden, Green Zebra stores, and Autzen Stadium at the University of Oregon.

-In addition to beer-making, they carry preparation and packaging equipment and special ingredients to help people make artisanal food products and beverages like kombucha, kefir, pickles, wine, mead, and cheese.
-They claim that “If you can ferment it, we can help you do so.”
+In addition to brewing ingredients, the store carries preparation and packaging equipment and special ingredients for artisanal food products and beverages such as kombucha, kefir, pickles, wine, mead, and cheese.